core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic Lifecycle {#topic-lifecycle}

 When a topic is newly created, it is first placed by the server into the HALF CREATED state (see {{fig-life}}).
-In this state, v.
+In this state, a client can read and update the configuration of the topic and delete the topic.
 A publisher can publish to the topic data resource.
 However, a subscriber cannot yet observe the topic data resource nor read the latest data.

 ~~~~~~~~~~~
                 HALF                       FULLY